 - you’ll combine everything you learn and apply it to various business simulations and case studies - you could find yourself setting up a business, identifying your target market, advertising, preparing business plans and cash flows, and carrying out a feasibility study

 - the practical application of your knowledge sets this degree apart, and prepares you fully for a successful management career.

 UCAS code: N200

 Start date: September

-Course length: full time: three years, or four with optional placement year, also available part time.
+Course length: full time: 3 years, or 4 with optional placement year, also available part time

 Campus: Kedleston Road site, Derby Campus

 Accredited by the Chartered Management Institute, this award not only offers a global perspective of modern business and entry to a privileged network of contacts, it also gives you, without further work needed, the CMI Level 5 Diploma in Management and Leadership.
 True professional recognition and respect.